evillogic/infosec-blog/content/posts/subsystem-defender-bypass.md

 title: Bypassing Windows Defender with the Windows Subsystem for Linux!
 date: 2019-01-16
 draft: false
+description: Using Windows Subsystem for Linux to Bypass Windows Defender
 ---

 After watching BHIS’s Sacred Cash Cow Tipping 2020 I was inspired to try out a few of the techniques BHIS demoed, and this is a pretty fun and odd one.